JinCTMac/JinCTMac/README.md

 - 300+ hours of experience

-- Built Mannequin, a fashion rental application focused on environmental sustainability, as part of a 3-person team over a 2-week sprint with fully-functional real-time chat via ActionCable and Websocket, alongside payment capabilities with Stripe API
+- Built <a href="http://www.mannequinn.co.uk/">Mannequin</a>, a fashion rental application focused on environmental sustainability, as part of a 3-person team over a 2-week sprint with fully-functional real-time chat via ActionCable and Websocket, alongside payment capabilities with Stripe API

-- Built Rent-A-Robot, an AirBnB clone where users can rent out robots instead of flats as part of a 3-person team over a 1-week sprint, where I assumed the role of lead developer
+- Built <a href= "https://rails-rent-a-robot.herokuapp.com/">Rent-A-Robot</a>, an AirBnB clone where users can rent out robots instead of flats as part of a 3-person team over a 1-week sprint, where I assumed the role of lead developer

-- Created the Watch List, a Rails application where users can record their favourite films in a list as part of a 2-day sprint to test knowledge of Rails concepts
+- Created the <a href="https://rails-the-watch-list.herokuapp.com/">Watch List</a>, a Rails application where users can record their favourite films in a list as part of a 2-day sprint to test knowledge of Rails concepts

 <h3 align="center">TL;DR</h3>